 Environment and Conservation Organization (ECO),formerly O.N.E., Belmont's Environmental Club, provides interaction with students across campus who are interested in environmental issues.
 Activities include river clean-ups, exotic plant removals, Earth Day awareness events, nature hikes, and environmentally-focused guest speakers.
-Dr. John Niedzwiecki is the faculty advisor for ECO.
+Dr. Darlene Panvini is the faculty advisor for ECO.

 Belmont's ECO is on Facebook!Find us there to get more information on events throughout the year.

 President -- Krystin Estes

 Vice-President -- Joanna Sorrell